muratk5n/thirdwave/en/README.md

 because its criteria is producing text that persuades observers it was written by a human.

 The result?
-Generative AI text products designed to "appear real" rather than produce accurate or ethical outputs.
+Generative AI text products designed to 'appear real' rather than produce accurate or ethical outputs.

 It *should* be obvious why it's problematic to create a piece of